-29. Bow tie tips
+49. Bow tie tips

-If you have a spring function to attend, may we introduce you to the most perfect 'black tie' conforming mani there is!
+If you have a spring function to attend, may we introduce you to the most perfect 'black tie' mani there is!
 This looks striking against a white nail but works with any light-colored base, including nudes and pastels.

 The sun is slowly starting to appear, which means two things: look out your best facial sunscreen and get ready to welcome fluoro shades back into your life.
 We love the gradient of color here that slightly softens the look.

-31. Double tips
+51. Double tips

 We're not going to lie, this is one that's probably best left to the professionals because it requires a seriously steady hand.
-But my goodness is it worth it for a sophisticated french tip that'll have your friends cooing with envy.
+But my goodness is it worth it for a sophisticated French tip that'll have your friends cooing with envy.

-32. Nude tips
+52. Nude tips

 Opting for a flesh-toned tip is actually far more flattering for your hand and less severe than a white one.
 If you're a fan of Kate Middleton's nude nails then you'll love this, go one or two shades deeper than your skin tone to create a soft contrast.

-33. Elevated French tips
+53. Elevated French tips